JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 # Lesson 3: Receiving & Processing messages from a SQS queue

-In this lesson, we will create a simple background service whose only role will be to listen for messages to come to the queue, and send the Review API in behalf of the BlogPost API.
+In this lesson, we will create a simple background service whose only role will be to listen for messages to come to the queue and send the Review API on behalf of the BlogPost API.

 Start the `docker-compose` if you haven't done it yet.